Audits can be a stressful and intimidating time for Canadian taxpayers.

 • Report any cash or trade you receive in exchange for services.

-By accurately and carefully providing all necessary information on your income tax return, you can easily avoid an audit altogether.
+By accurately and carefully providing all necessary information on your income tax return, you will always be ready for an audit.

 Let Us Take the Lead of Your Situation